-12. The History, Theory, and Methods of Literary Criticism.-(1935-36).
+12. The History, Theory and Methods of Literary Criticism.-(1937-38).
 Hours to be arranged.

-For Honours and M. A. Students: others by special permission only.
+For Honours and M. A. Students: others by special permission

 Text Books: Saintsbury: History of English Criticism.
 Cowl: The Theory of Poetry in England.
-Buck: Literary Criticism.
-Richards: The Principles of Literary Criticism: Practical Criticism.
+Richards: The Principles of Literary Criticism; Practical

-13. The History of the English Language.-(1935-36).
+13. The History of the English Language.-(1937-38).
 M. and W. at 11 a. m.

 An introduction to the historical study of the sounds, words and forms of English.
-This course is suitable for those who expect to offer English as one of the requirements for the Academic Licence issued by the Department of Education of the province of Nova Scotia.
+This class is suitable for those who expect to offer English as one of the requirements for the Academic Licence issued by the Department of Education of the province of Nova Scotia.

 Text Books: Wyld: The Historical Study of the Mother Tongue.
 Jespersen: Growth and Structure of the English Language.
+Baugh: History of the English

-14. Poetry and Prose of the English Renaissance.-(1935-36.)
-Tu. and Th. at 10 a. m.
-Prerequisite.-English 2.
+14. Poetry and Prose of the English Renaissance.-(1937-38).
+Tu. and Th. at 9 a. m.